flores-ac/cursor-cortex/.github/CONTRIBUTING.md

 ## 🤝 Community

 ### Getting Help
+- **GitHub Discussions** - Join community conversations, ask questions, and share ideas
+  - 💡 **Ideas & Feature Requests** - Suggest improvements to cursor-cortex
+  - ❓ **Q&A / Help** - Get help with usage and troubleshooting
+  - 📢 **Announcements** - Stay updated with project news
+  - 🛠️ **Show & Tell** - Share your workflows and use cases
-- Open an issue for bugs or questions
+- **GitHub Issues** - Report bugs or request specific features
-- Check existing issues and documentation first
+- Check existing discussions/issues and documentation first
-- Be respectful and constructive in discussions
+- Be respectful and constructive in all interactions

 ### Recognition
 Contributors are recognized in: